-E-commerce has now become an inevitable part of almost everyone’s lives.
-It’s a world where consumers want goods now, and at the cheapest possible price.
-So while it is a consumer-centric ecosystem, the retailer has never had it so good….or so bad, depending on which side of the prism you looking from.
+E-commerce has now become an inevitable part of almost everyone's lives.
+It's a world where consumers want goods now, and at the lowest possible price.
+So while it is a consumer-centric ecosystem, the retailer has never had it so good….or so bad, depending on which side of the prism you are looking from.

 What is Dynamic Pricing?